-- Understanding the Role of ML in Manufacturing
+- Understanding the Role of Machine Learning in Manufacturing

 - Machine Learning for Manufacturing: Use Cases and Examples